 Nikon 80-200mm f/2.8 AF-D

-This lens is completely mechanical, there is no focusing motor, no VR, just pure mechanical engineering at its best and this is great.
-Almost all my Nikon lens with focus motors in them have burned out after a couple of years, so I love that this lens has nothing to get in its way.
-But the downside to this is, the auto-focus is driving by your camera, so you need a good camera to get the best out of the auto-focus.
-If you are shooting with one of the cheaper DX bodies, then this lens will not auto-focus.
-The lens design itself is good, you got your aperture ring(Thank god, I absolutely hate G lens), another ring in the middle of the lens to set manual or autofocus and you have a limit switch at the front of the lens.
-Very basic layout and that is why this lens is a tank.
+This lens is completely mechanical—no focusing motor, no VR, just pure mechanical engineering at its best.
+This is great because almost all my Nikon lenses with focus motors in them have burned out after a couple of years.
+I love that this lens has nothing to get in its way.
+The downside to this is that the auto-focus is driven by your camera, so you need a good camera to get the best out of the auto-focus.
+If you are shooting with one of the cheaper DX bodies, this lens will not auto-focus.
+The lens design itself is good.
+You’ve got your aperture ring (thank God, I absolutely hate G lenses), another ring in the middle of the lens to set manual or autofocus, and a limit switch at the front of the lens.
+Very basic layout, and that is why this lens is a tank.
 There is nothing to weaken the lens.

 This lens is definitely good at focusing in low light.
-It does not hunt around in the dark or get distracted easily but bright lights in the background.
-So in dark situations, this is my go-to lens.
-Now you can speed up focusing on this lens using the limit switch at the top of the lens.
-If you switch on the focus limiter, then the focus will be limited to 9 feet(2.7m) to infinity.
-This does speed up auto-focus by about 15% but anything within the 9 feet radius will not be able to get a focus lock, so only use this option when you are sure that your subjects will be far away.
+It does not hunt around in the dark or get distracted easily by bright lights in the background.
+So, in dark situations, this is my go-to lens.
+You can speed up focusing on this lens using the limit switch at the top of the lens.
+If you switch on the focus limiter, then the focus will be limited to 9 feet (2.7m) to infinity.
+This does speed up auto-focus by about 15%, but anything within the 9-foot radius will not be able to get a focus lock, so only use this option when you are sure that your subjects will be far away.

 The lens can flare a little, especially if you are using the original lens hood.
 I solved this problem by using a larger 3rd part lens hood, but if you are using the original lens hood, just keep flaring in mind.

-I have replaced the lens hood with a third party lens hood which is much bigger and it has completely solved any minor issues I had with flaring.
+I have replaced the lens hood with a third-party lens hood which is much bigger and it has completely solved any minor issues I had with flaring.
 If you buy this lens, I would highly recommend that you purchase a new lens hood, it is much deeper, it provides more protection to your front element from being banged or scratched and it helps to deal with some lens flare.

 Another downside to this lens is that it has no weather sealing.
 So shooting in the rain is not advisable but having said that, I have used this lens multiple times in the rain with no problems.
 But it is not a weather-sealed lens, so you risk your equipment if you shoot in the rain.